Vyral/jeff-riber/_posts/2025-03-16-which-renovations-significantly-increases-your-home-s-value.md

 {% include excerpt.html %}

 Homeowners often ask: Which renovations add the most value to my house?
-Whether you're preparing to sell or simply curious, the answer depends on the type of renovation and the current market conditions.
+Whether you’re preparing to sell or simply curious, the answer depends on the type of renovation and the current market conditions.

 &nbsp;